-Maura Gillison, M.D., Ph.D., head and neck medical oncologist and molecular epidemiologist was the first to make the association of human papillomavirus (HPV) and oral cancer.
+Maura Gillison, M.D., Ph.D., head and neck medical oncologist and molecular epidemiologist were the first to make the association of human papillomavirus (HPV) and oral cancer.
 She is the leading expert on HPV and oral cancer.
-OCF has been privileged to have her as a science advisory board member for over a dozen years, and has been a financial co-sponsor of her work elucidating the role of HPV in the world of oral cancers.
-Gillison’s work has had, and will continue to have, significant public health implications.
+OCF has been privileged to have her as a science advisory board member for over a dozen years and has been a financial co-sponsor of her work elucidating the role of HPV in the world of oral cancers.
+Gillison’s work has had and will continue to have significant public health implications.
 In OCF’s view, Dr. Gillison has been insightful, visionary, and with her insatiable scientific drive to find answers, prolific in the body of work produced which has significantly advanced our knowledge of this virus and the disease that it causes.

 Dr. Gillison presented data at the ASCO conference in 2009 showing that HPV is the most important predictor of clinical response to tumor therapy and prognosis for patients with these cancers.
 As a result of this data, the National Cancer Institute has recommended that all clinical trials involving head and neck cancer be stratified by tumor HPV status.
 As a result of her work identifying a clear survival advantage to HPV+ cancers, the NCI task force on head and neck cancer has approved moving forward with a de-escalation of therapy clinical trial for “favorable” risk HPV-positive oropharyngeal cancers under RTOG with Drs.
 Andrew Troti (Moffitt) and Gillison as lead investigators.
 The objective of this study is to validate decreasing the most harmful portions of the treatments to reduce long-term morbidity of therapy without compromising survival.
 This will be the first de-intensification trial done for oral/head and neck cancer patients.

 Head and neck cancer, human papillomavirus, infectious-disease tumor associations.